renovatebot/renovate/docs/usage/configuration-options.md

 This feature supports simple caret (`^`) and tilde (`~`) ranges only, like `^1.0.0` and `~1.0.0`.

-## rebaseConflictedPrs

-This field defaults to `true` which means Renovate will rebase whenever there is a merge conflict with the master branch.
-However, this default behavior may result in costing a lot of CI cycles.
-If you wish to disable auto-rebasing in case of merge conflicts with the master branch, configure it's value to `false`.

 ## rebaseLabel

-On GitHub it is possible to add a label to a PR to manually request Renovate to recreate/rebase it.
+On supported platforms it is possible to add a label to a PR to manually request Renovate to recreate/rebase it.
 By default this label is `"rebase"` however you can configure it to anything you want by changing this `rebaseLabel` field.

-## rebaseStalePrs
+## rebaseWhen

-This field defaults to `null` because it has the potential to create a lot of noise and additional builds to your repository.
-If you enable it to `true`, it means each Renovate branch will be updated whenever the base branch has changed.
-If enabled, this also means that whenever a Renovate PR is merged (whether by automerge or manually via GitHub web) then any other existing Renovate PRs will then need to get rebased and retested.

-If you configure it to `false` then that will take precedence - it means Renovate will ignore if you have configured the repository for "Require branches to be up to date before merging" in Branch Protection.
-However if you have configured it to `false` _and_ configured `branch` automerge then Renovate will still rebase as necessary for that.
+Possible values and meanings:

+- `auto`: Renovate will autodetect the best setting.
+Defaults to `conflicted` unless the repository has a setting requiring PRs to be up to date with the base branch.
+- `never`: Renovate will never rebase the branch.
+- `conflicted`: Renovate will rebase only if the branch is conflicted.
+- `behind-base-branch`: Renovate will rebase whenever the branch falls 1 or more commit behind its base branch.

+Note: this field replaces the previous fields of `rebaseConflictedPrs` and `rebaseStalePrs`.

 ## recreateClosed